esmerexie/Login/README.md

 # Login
-An app to replicate a simple login that hashes users information .
+An app to replicate a simple login that hashes users information test